glanzkaiser/glanzshamzs/Lucriflaw/Readme.md

 Vessel is only a tangible form.
 No need to prove it with the next technology after Computer, just meditate and contemplate.

-I use Glanz's daily life, before we had Znane, and after she had triplets and her four daughter with Freya.
+I use Glanz's daily life, before we had Znane, and after she had triplets and her fourth daughter with Freya.
 It is beyond normal human comprehension, just read it.
 Well after that phase of "our time", then comes life full of focus on creating Operating System, finish Arduino Memo book, and now on learning JULIA to complete Lasthrim Projection, still 9 STEM books need to be finished.
 She is able to abstain from caring about sexual desire, the key is: doing a lot of headstands, Ashtanga Yoga, has a lot of goals on her mind, want to create a lot of things from Sports Car, technology beyond this dimension and realms, Freya Capella till a Multiverse.
 She made a lot of sins and mistakes, but she learns, like Gandhi who married then abstaining from sex.
 Some can has a calling in certain time.

 But she is different, I will not fall in Love with her if she is the same as others, I am very picky, she's just different, no power, universe, or anything can replace her for me.
 That's how I fall in Love.
 Sorry Freya, that was all me, knowing you were married to her, I'm in love with her too.